k3XD16/flaskcode/README.md

-# FLASK PROJECT
+# Flask for Quality Dashboard

-## To Install Flask in your machine
+## For Flask Installtion Guide

 ### Follow the steps given bellow